felipevfa/metrix-tec2/.github/CONTRIBUTING.md

 A good way to start contributing with Metrix is to take a look at the [Open Issues](https://github.com/felipevfa/metrix-tec2/issues).
 Issues tagged with "good 1st issue" are normally easy enough to fix and are good targets for your first contribution.

 You can also scan our documentation for typos, or maybe for something that should be made more clear.
-That's also good way to start and open your first pull request.
+That's also a good way to start.

-Finally, remember that opening issues is also a way to contribuet.
+Finally, remember that opening issues is also a way to contribute.
 If you find a bug, please open a new issue so we can take a look at it!

 ## General Guidelines